magnifindinc/KubernetesHAProxyNginx/README.md

 By default, the API is exposed only on localhost you might want to solve it with a simple port farwards rule to the specific machine that samples it.

-**Another option (recommended) is to run the script from within the master and run the command remotly via SSH**
+**Another option (recommended) is to run the script from within the master and write a shell script that will run the command remotly via SSH**

 ### Installing